Pylons/pyramid/docs/narr/hybrid.rst

 This usually ensures that the named view will only be called when the route it's attached to actually matches.

-Typically, applications that use only URL dispatch won't have any ``<view>`` directives in ZCML and will not have any calls to :meth:`repoze.bfg.configuration.Configurator.add_view` in their startup code.
+Typically, an application that uses only URL dispatch won't perform any view configuration in ZCML and won't have any calls to :meth:`repoze.bfg.configuration.Configurator.add_view` in its startup code.

 Traversal Only
 ~~~~~~~~~~~~~~

 An application that uses :term:`traversal` exclusively to map URLs to
-code just won't have any ``<route>`` declarations or calls to the
+code just won't have any ZCML ``<route>`` declarations nor will it
-:meth:`repoze.bfg.configuration.Configurator.add_route`.
-Instead, its
+make any calls to the
+:meth:`repoze.bfg.configuration.Configurator.add_route` method.
-view configuration will imply declarations that look like this:
+Instead, its view configuration will imply declarations that look like
+this:

 .. code-block:: xml